Tooth decay syndromes.

-The problem with having this condition is that a lack of saliva can tip the balance between demineralization and remineralization in favor of the former, and therefore cavity formation.
+One problem associated with this condition is that a lack of saliva can tip the balance between demineralization and remineralization in favor of the former, and therefore cavity formation.

 a) What role does saliva play in cavity prevention?

 Saliva plays a very important role in fighting tooth decay.
 Here is a list of some of the benefits that it provides:

-- Saliva contains buffering agents that help to neutralize the acids that cause tooth demineralization.
+- It contains buffering agents that help to neutralize the acids that cause tooth demineralization.

-- Saliva contains the minerals that must be present for the tooth remineralization process to occur.
+- It contains the minerals that must be present for the tooth remineralization process to occur.

-- Saliva contains antibacterial agents that can help to inhibit the growth of oral bacteria.
+- It contains antibacterial agents that can help to inhibit the growth of oral bacteria.

 b) What can cause xerostomia?